Sorry, you need to enable JavaScript to visit this website.

 1. Who is responsible for reporting?
 Who should fill in the dossier?

-The awardee who submitted the proposal signs the terms of agreement and is responsible for filling in the dossier and reporting.
+The awardee who submitted the proposal signs the Terms of Agreement and is responsible for completing the dossier and reporting.
 The responsibility can be forwarded to a third party (e.g. the data steward).
-In that case, the third party signs the terms of agreement and becomes responsible for filling in the dossier and reporting.
+In that case, the third party signs the Terms of Agreement and becomes responsible for completing the dossier and reporting.

 2. When should the various sections of the dossier be completed by?

 There are several steps when completing the dossier.
 These are listed in the DSS dossier.
-There is no specific time frame for completing step 1 (terms of agreement), step 2 (scholar/expenses), or step 3 (mode of payment).
+There is no specific time frame for completing step 1 (Terms of Agreement), step 2 (Data Steward/Expenses), or step 3 (Mode of Payment).

 The awardee can decide when the procedure starts.
-The support is available for one year, starting with the date of the decision letter.
+Support is available for one year, starting with the date of the decision letter.

 An annual financial report is due one month after the project’s first year (the start of the project is defined by the date of the decision letter).